Victoria Peak is a mountain in the western half of Hong Kong offering a bird’s eye view of Victoria Harbour and Hong Kong Island.

 The Peak Tram is very popular with tourists:

 A roundtrip ride costs 40 HK$ (about 5 US$) and the wait time is any where between 20 minutes to 2+ hours — longer on clear days, weekends and holidays.

-Since we went on a crystal clear Saturday morning, we chose to skip the long line and catch a cab from MTR Central Station.
+Since I went on a crystal clear Saturday morning, I chose to skip the long line and catch a cab from MTR Central Station.